JereKuusela/valheim-dev/publish/README.md

   - Adds a new setting `No Mistlands mist with god mode` (default false).
   - Restores "no pushback with god mode".

-- v1.36
-	- Disabled "no pushback with god mode" until PTB is released.

-- v1.35
-	- Update for Mistlands PTB.